Zaxwerks 3D Invigorator Pro v8.6

-In 3D Invigorator PRO version 5.0, resolution independent shaders can now be used for Color, Highlight, Bump, Transparency, and Reflectivity maps.
+In 3D Invigorator PRO, resolution independent shaders can now be used for Color, Highlight, Bump, Transparency, and Reflectivity maps.
 Use blend modes such as Screen, Multiply and Overlay to overlapping shaders to create complex materials.
 Independent masking for every map or shader gives you custom, pixel-level control over how each map or shader is used.

 In addition, with our new Gradient and Noise Editor, you can create amazing gradients and noise shaders all without leaving the program.